 In staying consistent with brands, we bought Glidden latex paint in the eggshell finish.
 By staying brand-consistent, it would ensure proper adhesion to the Glidden Gripper Primer and have ultimate finish.

-Why paint your RV walls in eggshell finish?
+Why you should paint your RV walls in eggshell finish?

-An eggshell finish gives it a cleaner and smoother appearance.
-That said, we are just two careful adults that don’t fingerprint our walls.
-You may want to consider a satin finish or even semi-gloss finish if you have bouncy children or messy pets.
-Again though, the shinier the finish, the more you’ll see wall imperfections.
+One caveat though, we are careful adults that don’t fingerprint our walls.
+You may want to consider a satin finish finish if you have bouncy children or messy pets.
+However, realizing surface imperfections will be more pronounced because of the glossier finish.

 Paint Supplies (what we bought for OUR RV)